Jean Vigo

 Jean Vigo (/fr/; 26 April 1905 - 5 October 1934) was a French film director who helped establish poetic realism in film in the 1930s.
 His work influenced French New Wave cinema of the late 1950s and early 1960s.

 Biography

-Vigo was born to Emily Cléro and the militant anarchist Miguel Almereyda.
+Vigo was born to Emily Cléro and the militant anarchist and later socialist Miguel Almereyda.
 Much of Vigo's early life was spent on the run with his parents.
 His father was imprisoned and probably murdered in Fresnes Prison on 13 August 1917, although the death was officially a suicide.
 Some speculated that Almereyda's death was hushed up on orders of the Radical politicians Louis Malvy and Joseph Caillaux, who were later punished for wartime treason.
 The young Vigo was subsequently sent to boarding school under an assumed name, Jean Sales, to conceal his identity.

-Vigo was married and had a daughter, Luce Vigo, a film critic, in 1931.
+Vigo married Elisabeth "Lydou" Lozinska (1906 – 1939) in January 1929, and they had a daughter, Luce Vigo, a film critic, in 1931.
 Involved in anarchist circles, from 1932 he was close to the Communist Party and became a member of the Association of Revolutionary Writers and Artists.

 He died in 1934 of complications from tuberculosis, which he had contracted eight years earlier.